jparrott06/Assignment1-AkhtarParrott/README.md

   - Click on the Searchbox on home.html
   - More to come when we go from static to dynamic scripts!
   - googleBooks.html
-    - Try out our 'Buy on Amazon' button to search buy a book you found!
+    - Try out our 'Buy on Amazon' button to search Amazon to buy a book you found!
-    - See our Average Review and Total Pages fields for each eligible book
+    - See our Average Review <i>Gold Stars</i> for each eligible book
   - signup.html
     - Now sign-up for Chirpy using your existing Facebook, Instagram, or Gmail account!